canonical-web-and-design/practices/workflow/UX-and-design-proposals.md

 - [Resolving comments](#resolving-comments)

-## feedback-convention
+## Feedback-convention

-Problems: semantic gap, hard to categorize the feedback,  need a way to receive feedback that can help us redesign the wireframes better and understand the motivation behind the feedback.
+Problems: semantic gap, hard to categorise the feedback,  need a way to receive feedback that can help us redesign the wireframes better and understand the motivation behind the feedback.

 Start your comment with: